 SWAN has received news of an anti-gay bill being passed through parliament in Nigeria.
 Please read the information below and support the online action against this.

-We have 358 guests and one member online
+We have 104 guests and 10 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 Contact us by email

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.